gohugoio/hugo/content/en/getting-started/configuration.md

 {{< new-in 0.124.0 >}}

 {{% note %}}
-The `segments` configuration is currently only used to configure partitioned rendering, and this is feature is only about what gets rendered when, Hugo's entire object graph (sites and pages) is always available.
+The `segments` configuration is currently only used to configure partitioned rendering.
+This feature is only about what gets rendered when, Hugo's entire object graph (sites and pages) is always available.
 {{% /note %}}